How will quality of life in cities change post-pandemic?

 COVID-19 has changed so much about how cities operate.
 Some of these changes will pass quickly, while others will leave a permanent mark.
-To understand out how urban life might change in the long term, LEO A DALY’s Commercial Market Sector Leader Kristina Crawley, AIA, NCARB, LEED AP, sat down with Chia-Lung Chang, AIA, our director of planning and urban design, over Zoom.
+To understand out how urban life might change in the long term, LEO A DALY’s Global Commercial Practice Leader Kristina Crawley, AIA, NCARB, LEED AP, sat down with Chia-Lung Chang, AIA, our director of planning and urban design.

 (The following is an edited excerpt of a panel discussion that also featured Chief Sustainability Officer Ellen Mitchell-Kozack.
 To read Ellen’s half of the conversation, click here.)

 The pandemic made all of us more aware of the potential health impacts of urban density.
 As a planner and architect, how do you see cities maintaining and even improving quality of life post-pandemic?